azukaar/Cosmos-Server/readme.md

  * While they protect your remote access to your applications, they leave your origin server completely unprotected.
 A rogue device / application in your local network would have no troubles taking advantage of it
  * Those options let **Cloudflare see your entire network unencrypted**.
 Yes, even if you use HTTPS: Cloudflare proxy de-encrypt your traffic, to re-encrypt it.
 Meaning that everything that goes through your traffic is plain readable text to Cloudflare.
 On the other hand, Cosmos is self-hosted so you stay in control of your data.

-# SDK
+# SDK and Terraform

 A JavaScript/TypeScript SDK is available for programmatic access to the Cosmos API.
-See the [SDK documentation](./sdk/README.md) for installation, usage, and examples.
+See the [JS SDK documentation](./sdk/README.md) for installation, usage, and examples.

+The GO SDK can be found in the go-sdk folder and used with [Go SDK documentation](./go-sdk/README.md)

+Finally a Terraform provider is available to fully automate your setup:  [Terraform documentation](./terraform-provider-cosmos/README.md)

 # What is the SmartShield?